 I leave him then, and I run for the quarters of the woman who taught me what love was.
 And what fear is.

 The security is laughable for someone who understands their systems inside and out.
 I am into her room in seconds.
 And she's there sooner than I expect.
 Tired.
 She looks so tired.
 She groans as she takes off her holster and lays it on the glass table.
 She stretches, and I can imagine rubbing her back, easing the kinks out, easing her tensions other ways.

 I hate her.
 I hate her.
 I hate her.

 I love her.
 Still.
 I love her still.

 Gina.
-She is standing in front of me and she is tall--I'd forgotten how tall she is.
-She is back, my blonde goddess.
+She is standing in front of me and she's tall—I'd forgotten how tall she is.
+She's back, my blonde goddess.

 And she brings me death.
 Not Starbuck, then.
 Not Adama.
 Not anyone but this woman who hurt me.

 Who I hurt back.